-Doves are elegant, attractive birds with unique personalities that can be delightful backyard visitors, but despite their familiarity, backyard birders might have some difficulties attracting doves if they aren't properly meeting these birds' needs.
-Fortunately, it is easy to adjust a backyard birding station and habitat to be suitable for different types of doves.
+Doves are elegant, attractive birds with unique personalities that can be delightful backyard visitors, but despite their familiarity, birders might have some difficulties attracting doves if they aren't properly meeting these birds' needs.
+Fortunately, it is easy to adjust a birding station and habitat to be suitable for different types of doves.

 Why We Love Doves

-Because doves can be tactile, they are often considered romantic and loving, and they can be helpful in the backyard by cleaning up beneath seed feeders or feasting on weed seeds.
+Because doves can be tactile, they are often considered romantic and loving, and they can be helpful in the yard by cleaning up beneath seed feeders or feasting on weed seeds.
 Most doves are also year-round residents, making them familiar guests throughout the seasons even when other birds have migrated.

 - Band-tailed pigeon

 - Bar-shouldered dove

 - Crested pigeon